 End User representatives

 While a number of advances have been made in understanding bushfire development under extreme conditions, these have not been quantified in a manner that is suitable for inclusion in fire behaviour modelling framework.
-One aim of this project is to develop statistical models that allow for the inclusion of dynamic effects when they are important – that is, when fires grow sufficiently large and complex.
+This project aims is to develop statistical models that allow for the inclusion of dynamic effects when they are important – that is, when fires grow sufficiently large and complex.

-- Collating fire behaviour observations - creating a database of observations of extreme fire behaviour to use in model development and verification, working with government agencies to develop reconstructions of past fire events.
+- Collating fire behaviour observations - creating a database of observations of extreme fire behaviour to use in model development and verification, working with government agencies to develop reconstructions of past fires.

 - Understanding extreme fire weather and fire behaviour - determining the thresholds in fire and environmental conditions (weather, fuel, topography) that lead to extreme fire phenomena, such as fire tornados and ember storms.

-The project is expected to benefit both the research and operational management communities by greatly improving knowledge of extreme bushfires.
+It is expected that both the research and operational management communities will benefit by greatly improving knowledge of extreme bushfires.
 Currently, there is limited information with which to develop new models or test theories about extreme fire behaviour.

 This project will create new observational datasets of such fires and use them to describe empirical relationships between fire phenomena and the key environmental conditions that drive them.
 These relationships could be incorporated into existing fire simulation systems and generate further research, including the verification of physics-based models and the development of new theories of fire propagation.